 But it hasn’t always been smooth sailing for Spotify, streaming has completely changed the landscape of the music industry and as a major player in that, it has been called out by some huge names.
 Despite the setbacks, in recent years it has grown exponentially and that’s all down to the power of brand.

-Ok so you don’t use Spotify, that’s not surprising with other major players making room for streaming, Apple Music, Tidal and Amazon Music to name a few.
+Ok so you don’t use Spotify, that’s not surprising with other major companies making room for streaming – Apple Music, Tidal and Amazon Music to name a few.
 Needless to say, staying ahead of the game requires some serious thought and effort.

 More than a logo